WXZttnn/documentation/content/applications/inventory_and_mrp/barcode/setup/operation_types.rst

-Inventory operations, like :doc:`receipts and delivery orders <../../inventory/shipping_receiving/daily_operations/receipts_delivery_one_step>`, as well commands, like validating a transfer or putting products in packages, can be performed by scanning barcodes through the **Barcode** app.
+Inventory operations, like :doc:`receipts and delivery orders <../../inventory/shipping_receiving/daily_operations/receipts_delivery_one_step>`, as well as commands, like validating a transfer or putting products in packages, can be performed by scanning barcodes through the **Barcode** app.
 This allows employees to handle tasks and access menus without the need to touch a screen or use the **Inventory** app on a computer, and allows workflow streamlining by putting operation barcodes in the appropriate physical location.